 Solar energy systems are durable and built to withstand the wear & tear of outdoor conditions.
 Your system will operate best when it is clean and in direct sunlight, so periodic rinsing is recommended.
 Seasonal inspections and trimming nearby trees will ensure your system is delivering optimal energy production.
 In case you encounter any issues with your system’s performance, Dividend’s installation Partners include a workmanship warranty on repairs and defects.
 In addition, all manufacturer warranties, some of which may last up to 25 years, are managed and covered by your Installer.
 Lastly, you have the option to extend your protection with a cost-effective 20 year third party extended service plan (that can be financed) giving you piece of mind that your system will be producing the expected power in the years to come.

 Solar energy systems are also extremely reliable.
 Solar has proven to be a dependable source of energy for large office buildings, large retailers and governmental agencies.
 Some of the largest organizations in the world have buildings powered by solar energy, including eBay, Walmart, and the US Air Force.
 Dividend Solar has incredibly high quality standards and partners with Installers who only use the best equipment – we build your power system to last.

 Production monitoring is one of the most fun parts of owning your solar energy system.
 Each Dividend Solar system includes a special meter that measures your system's solar power production in real-time.
 You can see exactly how much electricity you have generated and you can track the production over time.
-In addition, the system performance data allows us to proactively detect problems that may be reducing your system's performance.
-We consistently monitor the actual performance of your system to ensure that it is producing at least 85% of the power guaranteed by your Installer.
-If your system's performance falls consistently below that level, we'll send an Installer to fix the problem at no additional cost to you.
+In addition, the system performance data allows you to proactively detect problems that may be reducing your system's performance.